Amber Alert Issued For 17-Year-Old In Denver Area

 SHERIDAN, Colo.
-(CBS4) – An Amber Alert was issued overnight in the Denver metro area for a missing 17-year-old.
+(CBS4) – An Amber Alert was issued overnight in the Denver metro area for missing 17-year-old Samantha Herrera.
 The teen could be with a man who is known to be violent and may have weapons.

 Authorities think she is with Rodney Brown, 19, and they may be traveling in a white 2000 Honda Accord with the Colorado license plate OMB236.